mesheets/NormalizeGUI/README.md

 * * *

-The source code was from Bruce’s web site at [http://www.bheller.com](https://web.archive.org/web/20050214115515/http://bheller.com/index01.htm) (no longer online, so links to Archive.org).
+The source code was from Bruce’s web site at [http://www.bheller.com/](https://web.archive.org/web/20050214115515/http://bheller.com/index01.htm) (no longer online, so links to Archive.org).
 From Bruce:
 - “Please don't look at it, it's not commented or well coded but hey !
 It works ! ;)”
 - “Please report any changes you do to the GUI.”
-- You use this software at your own risk.
+- Use this software at your own risk.
 Bruce Heller and Manuel Kasper cannot be responsible for any damage caused by it.

 Normalize GUI is written with Borland C++ Builder 4, so you will need it to compile and/or modify it.
 - https://winworldpc.com/product/borland-c-builder/5x